kyma-project/kyma/docs/kyma/05-01-overview.md

 ## Introduction

 You can configure the Kyma installation by:
-  - Customize the list of the components to install
+  - Customizing the list of the components to install.
   - Provide overrides that change configuration values used by one or more components

 The list of components to install is defined in the **Installation** Custom Resource.